-Public Transportation Innovation (§ 5312)
+Public Transportation Research and Development (§ 5312)

-The FAST Act authorizes \$28 million each year for the Public Transportation Innovation program.
+The FAST Act authorizes \$28 million of contract authority each year for the Public Transportation Innovation program.
 In addition to this funding, the FAST Act also authorizes an additional \$20 million from the General Fund, which is subject to annual appropriations.
-The eligible activities for this section include research; innovation and development; demonstration, deployment and evaluation; low or no emission vehicle component testing (low-no testing); and the Transit Cooperative Research Program (TCRP).
+The eligible activities under this section include research; innovation and development; demonstration, deployment, and evaluation; low- or no-emission vehicle component testing (low-no testing); and the Transit Cooperative Research Program (TCRP).

-- Increase funding for the TCRP in the first year of the authorization act and provide subsequent annual growth in the program funding level.
-Amend §5338(a)(2)(G)(ii) to triple the program to \$15,000,000 in FY 2021 and provide annual growth thereafter. - Require the University Transportation Centers Program to include at least two centers focused on public transportation issues.
-Amend § 5505(c)(2)(B) to include a new section "(iii) Scope.
-Not less than two of the consortia receiving a grant under this paragraph shall focus research on issues related to public transportation."
+- Increase funding for the TCRP in the first year of the authorization act and provide subsequent annual growth in the program funding level. - Amend 49 U.S.C. § 5338(a)(2)(G)(ii) to increase funding for the program to \$15,000,000 in FY 2021 and provide annual growth thereafter. - Require the University Transportation Centers Program to include at least two centers focused on public transportation issues.

+Amend 49 U.S.C. § 5505(c)(2)(B) to include a new clause:

+- "(iii) Scope.-Not less than two of the consortia receiving a grant under this paragraph shall focus research on issues related to public transportation." - Public Availability of Findings from Mobility on Demand Projects.